NathanaelA/nativescript-sqlite/src/README.md

 ##### Parameters
 * callback (Optional)
 * RETURNS promise
-This commits a transaction, if this is a nested transaction; the changes are not written until the first/final transaction is committed.
+This commits a single transaction, if this is a nested transaction; the changes are not written until the first/final transaction is committed.

 #### DB.commitAll()
 ##### Parameters
 * callback (Optional)
 * RETURNS promise
-This commits the entire transaction group, everything is written and any opne transactions are committed.
+This commits the entire transaction group, everything is written and any open transactions are committed.

 #### DB.rollback()
 ##### Parameters
 * callback (Optional)
 * RETURNS promise
-This rolls back a transaction, if this is a nested transaction; only the nested transaction is rolled back.
+This rolls back a single transaction, if this is a nested transaction; only the outermost nested transaction is rolled back.

 #### DB.rollbackAll()
 ##### Parameters
 * callback (Optional)
 * RETURNS promise
 This rolls back the entire transaction group; everything is cancelled.

 ## Tutorials